Climate Action

 Trash Is Killing Wildlife

-Researchers have found that an estimated 19 to 23 million tons of plastic waste are dumped in our oceans annually, with 1,500 different species having been found to have consumed toxic plastics and microplastics, primarily whales, sea turtles, and seabirds.
-For example, a krill-obligate blue whale is said to ingest 10 million pieces of microplastic every single day.
-Plastic pollution is even becoming the daily diet for most sea-birds, as a staggering 90% of them consume plastics and many of them get sick and die as a result.
-Even if these creatures don’t consume plastics in one form or another, plastic trash often injures and maims them.
+In 2021, researchers found that an estimated 19 to 23 million tons of plastic waste enter aquatic environments annually, with at least 1,500 different species having been found to have consumed plastics, including whales, sea turtles, and seabirds.
+For example, a krill-obligate blue whale is said to ingest around 10 million pieces of microplastic every single day.

 Some of this ocean plastic is entering the human food chain when we eat the crustaceans and fish that have consumed microplastics.
 Our waste problem is severely plaguing the health of the world’s species, including our own.